The Summer Internship Program at the NIH

 - check out our new online resources on topics like "Keeping a Lab Notebook", "Choosing a Mentor", "Writing Professional E-mail", "Lab Math", and "Reading a Scientific Article"; and

 - if you are new to research, register for the Science Skills Boot Camp to learn about NIH culture and get up to speed on your research skills.
-NOTE: do not plan to attend both Boot Camp and an OITE orientation; choose one or the other.
+NOTE: do not plan to attend both Boot Camp and "Planning a Successful NIH Summer Internship"; choose one or the other.

-Summer activities offered by the PSRP include scientific skills workshops; workshops devoted to getting to graduate school and getting to medical school; and brown bag career exploration lunches.
-Keep your eyes open for two major summer events: Summer Poster Day, held at the beginning of August, which will allow you to share the results of your research with the NIH community and the Graduate & Professional School Fair, which is attended by representatives of more than 100 institutions from across the U.S.
+Summer activities offered by the PSRP include scientific skills workshops; workshops devoted to getting to graduate school and getting to medical school; and a special series for high school students.
+Keep your eyes open for two major summer events: Summer Poster Day, held at the beginning of August, which will allow you to share the results of your research with the NIH community, and the Graduate & Professional School Fair, which is attended by representatives of more than 150 institutions from across the U.S.

 Check out the Summer Intern News page.